 The Racing Course is defined by the Fairway as explained in The Tideway Code (i.e. the zone to the centre of the river between the large red and green navigation buoys).

 Racing crews must pass through the centre arches of Chiswick, Barnes Rail, Hammersmith and Putney Bridges.
+They should be on the Fairway side of each of the navigation buoys.
+Steers should keep a good lookout for these buoys to avoid collision.

 To ensure a finish time is recorded and to avoid disqualification all crews must pass between the Middlesex side of the moored boats at Putney and the finish boat.
 As you approach the finish please be aware of the line of buoys separating you from returning crews (see map below).